Amanda Gorman Is Speaking Out and It’s Pure Poetry

-B+C: There’s often this idea that poetry is archaic and boring.
-What do you think of the relationship between young people and poetry in 2018?
+B+C: There's often this idea that poetry is archaic and boring.
+What do you think of the relationship between young people and poetry today?

 Gorman: I think there's something in the way in which poetry is taught in the classroom that gives it a characteristic of being old and this kind of medieval form that only has one shape and one voice.
 Growing up, I wasn't always really deeply exposed to young writers, writers of color, or writers that were women.
 What's really exciting, especially now with technology and the digital age, is there's a lot of access and exposure that instantly happens when you have spoken word poets who can get millions of views online.
 You have poets posting their work on Instagram, and that becomes shareable and accessible.
 So poetry is no longer just siphoned to an exclusive realm, but it really can be by anyone, for anyone.
 It's really the art of the people, and I think younger generations are really the ones who are taking that, running with it, and doing really phenomenal things.

 B+C: How do you think poetry and performing have affected your confidence and your self-esteem?